flaviusm/TT_PyDownload/README.md

 5. Click on Help --> Install New Software...
 In the field next to 'Work with:' write http://pydev.org/updates, then press enter.
 6. Wait for a few moments, then check PyDev box and press next.
 7. Download the python script from http://github.com/flaviusm/TT_PyDownload/blob/master/asd.py and save it in your workspace.
 8. Run the file using Python.
-Check the boxes in front of the softwares you want to download.
-By default, this script is set up to download Mozilla Firefox, Yahoo Messenger, Skype, VLC media player and Winamp.
+Check the boxes in front of the softwares you want to download, then press download.
+By default, this script is set up to download Mozilla Firefox, Yahoo Messenger, Skype, VLC Media Player and Winamp.
 9. Open the python code with Eclipse.
-Replace the default URLs with the specific URLs for your desired softwares.
+Replace the default URLs with the specific URLs for your desired softwares, then replace the corresponding name of the software.
-10.
+10. Run the script and start downloading.